Human trafficking in the Republic of the Congo: Protection (2009)

-Prevention
+Prevention (2009)

 The government maintained its efforts begun in 2008 to raise awareness and build support for combating human trafficking in the Brazzaville and Pointe Noire areas.
 In 2009, the Ministry of Health (MOH), in partnership with UNICEF, launched an anti-trafficking public awareness campaign in Pointe Noire involving not only government officials, but also security and diplomatic staff from the consulates of neighboring countries and leaders from local Muslim and Christian communities.
-Organizers made full use of banners – the most common advertising medium – to stress the point that human trafficking is illegal and will be punished.
+Organizers made full use of banners - the most common advertising medium - to stress the point that human trafficking is illegal and will be punished.
 In April 2010, the Minister of Social Affairs and Humanitarian Action co-hosted with UNICEF a conference in Pointe Noire to highlight the problem of trafficking in children.
 Also during the reporting period, the MOH, with support from UNICEF, also began implementation of the government’s 2009–2010 National Plan of Action.
 Under this plan, UNICEF trained MOH representatives to serve as trainers; these trainers then presented anti-trafficking workshops to local NGOs.
-The government did not monitor migration patterns for trafficking, and it did not take measures to reduce the demand for commercial sex acts during the reporting period.
-The ROC is not a party to the 2000 UN TIP Protocol.
+The government did not monitor migration patterns for trafficking, and it did not take measures to reduce the demand for commercial sex acts during 2009.